dodona-edu/docker/README.md

-# docker
+# Dodona docker image

- 📦 Docker image containing the Dodona webapplication
+This repository contains the files to create a Dodona docker image.
+A nightly version is published every night based on the develop branch of the main Dodona repo.